shiznish/ML-Projects/AzurePRReview/README.md

 ### 4. Customization

-- **Switch AI Provider:** Change the API endpoint and model in your `.env` or code to use another LLM or local model.
+- **Switch AI Provider:** Change the API endpoint and model in  `.env` or code to use another LLM or local model.
 - **Coding Standards:** Edit `docs/coding-standards.md` to enforce your team's best practices.

 ---